 2. Reason for Meeting.
 Explain that you have a disability and that you need certain accommodations.
 You can show the instructor your card at this time.
 You may need to provide a rationale for the accommodations if the instructor does not have previous experience in this area.

 3. Arrange Accommodations.
 Describe the appropriate accommodations for your disability.
 Try to arrange these accommodations with your instructors during the meeting.
-For example, if extended time and a quiet room are two of your accommodations, please ask your instructors whether they would feel comfortable having you take the test at Disability Services Accommodating Testing Office or if they have a quiet room you would be able to take the test in.
-It is your responsibility to contact Disability Services to reserve a seat at the Disability Services testing office.
+For example, if extended time and a quiet room are two of your accommodations, please ask your instructors whether they would feel comfortable having you take the test at the Accommodations and Support Center Accommodating Testing Office or if they have a quiet room you would be able to take the test in.
+It is your responsibility to contact the Accommodations and Support Center to reserve a seat at the Accommodations and Support Center testing office.
 Please be prepared to fill out a Test Request Card.
-You must reserve a seat if you choose to take any test at Disability Services.
+You must reserve a seat if you choose to take any test at the Accommodations and Support Center.
 No “walk-ins” will be honored.

 4. Thank your instructors for their cooperation.
 Instructors are required by law to provide you with accommodations, but thanking them is a courtesy that can help you build a better relationship.

 Please Note: You will find that most instructors are willing to cooperate with your requests for accommodations.
-If you encounter any difficulty in arranging accommodations with instructors, contact Disability Services for assistance.
+If you encounter any difficulty in arranging accommodations with instructors, contact the Accommodations and Support Center for assistance.

-Disability Services Center staff may, on occasion, act as a student/faculty liaison.
+The Accommodations and Support Center Center staff may, on occasion, act as a student/faculty liaison.
 It is recommended that students personally try to resolve issues with an instructor first.
-Disability Services Center Staff will provide guidance as to how to approach an issue with an instructor.
+The Accommodations and Support Center Staff will provide guidance as to how to approach an issue with an instructor.
 If a student is not satisfied with the results and would like the Program Specialist to act as liaison, an appointment should be made to discuss the matter.